juliajoo/docs/tutorials/tutorial1.md

-# Workshop 1: Building an Internet-connected Wheelchair
+# Tutorial 1: Building an Internet-connected Wheelchair

-In this workshop we lead you step-by-step toward setting up the main components of the Internet-Connected Wheelchair by getting the code, registering on the cloud platform, running a Python code and running an Arduino code.
+In this tutorial we lead you step-by-step toward setting up the main components of the Internet-Connected Wheelchair by getting the code, registering on the cloud platform, running a Python code and running an Arduino code.